jobelenus/django-haystack/docs/boost.rst

   Field boosting only has an effect when the SearchQuerySet filters on the field which has been boosted.
 If you are using a default search view or form you will need override the search method or other include the field in your search query.

+  When you search on the boosted ``title`` field be careful of the query term you are searching.
+If it contains a space (e.g. "foo bar") it will can be expanded based on what backend you are using (e.g. title = "foo" AND title = "bar") which will fail to provide boost results.
+If you are not getting boost results with your query terms be sure to look at what haystack is sending to your back end

   This example CustomSearchForm searches the automatic ``content`` field and the ``title`` field which has been boosted::

     from haystack.forms import SearchForm